be-favorite/reproducible_dlnm/README.md

 ### Step 5 Optimization and multivariate meta-analysis

-Optimizing DLNM for each cities and doing multivariate meta-analysis (fixed effect)
+Optimizing DLNM for each cities using parallel processing and doing multivariate meta-analysis (fixed effect)

 In this step, the optimal model is saved as .Rdata on `"./Best models/"`